Michael S. Bernick: 2004-2024, California Workforce Association

-In the early 1980s, Bernick began a series of articles and books on job training and employment, written from a practitioner's viewpoint.
-The Dreams of Jobs (1982) reviewed the job training programs in San Francisco from 1960 to 1980 and was followed a few years later by Urban Illusions (1986), covering job training experiences at the Renaissance Center.

-Bernick was an early proponent of what became welfare reform under President Bill Clinton, and of market-based approaches to vocational and literacy training.
-He also argued for strategies of inner city entrepreneurship and inner city loan funds.

-After becoming EDD Director in 1999, Bernick continued to write about training strategies, particularly job ladders for low-wage workers and employment for workers with disabilities.
-His 2006 book, Job Training That Gets Results is an attempt to summarize lessons learned from the job training programs of the past 50 years.
-It contains the themes of market-oriented training and entrepreneurship, the professionalization of the low-wage workforces, the role of extra-governmental entities, and the restructuring of government social services structures.

-2000s: Expanding the Middle Class and Fuller Employment

-After leaving EDD in 2004, Bernick's job training projects and writing have continued through CWA, the association of local workforce boards in California, and some independent workforce intermediaries.

-With CWA, he has developed several pilot projects, utilizing the emerging internet job search and placement tools, expanding the apprenticeship approach to non-traditional fields, testing reemployment strategies for the long-term unemployed, and testing public service employment for adults with developmental differences.
-He has joined La Cooperativa, Growth Sector, Transmosis, and other workforce intermediaries in implementing worker retraining for growth occupations in engineering, health care, trucking, and information technology.
+At CWA, Bernick helped develop and oversee projects testing a range of employment strategies: re-employment for the long-term unemployed, apprenticeships in non-traditional fields, internet job search and placement tools, and public service employment for adults with developmental disabilities.He joined with La Cooperativa, Growth Sector, Transmosis, and other workforce intermediaries in worker retraining for growth occupations in engineering, health care, trucking, and information technology.

-His writing has chronicled the evolution of California industries and jobs and examined various employment issues.
+His writing has chronicled the evolution of California industries and jobs and examined various employment dynamics.
 In twice-monthly California employment postings dating from early 2009 for the website Fox & Hounds, he chronicled the large scale job losses in California employment during the Great Recession and the subsequent employment recovery.
 In essays for Zocalo Public Square and other journals, he examined the breakdown in full-time employment and rise of alternative forms of employment, the projected growth of the "non-knowledge economy," the evolving forms of job placement, policies that restrict job creation, crowdfunding and anti-poverty impacts, and why most approaches today to wage inequality are ineffective.
 Since 2016, Bernick has been a regular contributor to Forbes on employment law and policies.

-Underlying much of this writing are themes of expanding the middle class and achieving this expansion through an employment strategy.
-He argues against the movements on the left toward guaranteed income and benefits expansion and proposes alternative employment strategies.
+Underlying the projects and writings are themes of expanding the middle class and achieving this expansion through a jobs strategy.
+He argues against movements on the left toward guaranteed income and benefits expansions, and proposes approaches that emphasize the structure and confidence that only a job brings.
 He also argues for "work first" approaches that emphasize placement into jobs, with training and advancement to follow.
-He emphasizes government planning and direction limitations and the roles of extra-governmental networks and groups in employment programs.